What Does Thermodynamics Say About Morality?

 I’m anthropomorphizing but I think this is going to be a topic of conversation and a distilled version may well become the next big religion.

 Disclaimer: I'll be honest, I don't know who this blog post is for.
 A lot of ideas in here are very loose and unscientific.
-Some parts are very dense and impossible to understand if you don't know how to read mathematical symbols (and even if you do, they're probably wrong.)
-Reading this will likely be very annoying for everyone, whether you're a scientist, a philosopher, or especially the general public.
+And you may find the parts that are attempting to be scientific to be very dense and impossible to understand.
+Reading this will likely be very annoying for everyone, whether you're a scientist, a philosopher, or the general public.

 Introduction: What is Murder?